 Velasco R, Gomez B, Benito J, et al. Accuracy of PECARN rule for predicting serious bacterial infection in infants with fever without a source.
 Archives of Disease in Childhood Published Online First: 19 August 2020

-Invasive bacterial infection (IBI) are infections where bacteria are isolated from a normally sterile body fluid, such as blood, CSF, joint, bone etc. An IBI is a type of SBI in a sterile site.
+Invasive bacterial infections (IBI)Â are infections in which bacteria are isolated from a normally sterile body fluid, such as blood, CSF, joint, bone, etc. An IBI is a type of SBI in a sterile site.

 Who did they study?

-Velasco’s group looked back at their registry of infants with a fever without source from a busy paediatric ED (> 50,000 presentations a year) in a tertiary hospital.
+Velasco’s group looked back at their registry of infants with fever without source from a busy paediatric ED (> 50,000 presentations a year) in a tertiary hospital.
 To match the cohort in the PECARN paper, they used the following inclusion and exclusion criteria:

-Exclusion: any infants whose history and/or examination pointed towards a focus, whose results didn’t include those used in the PECARN rule (absolute neutrophil count, PCT, urine dip), who didn’t have culture results, who were critically ill on presentation or who had a past history of prematurity, unexplained jaundice, previous antibiotics or other significant past medical history.
+Exclusion: any infants whose history and/or examination pointed towards a focus, whose results didn’t include those used in the PECARN rule (absolute neutrophil count, PCT, urine dip), who didn’t have culture results, who were critically ill on presentation or who had a history of prematurity, unexplained jaundice, previous antibiotics or other significant past medical history.

 What were they looking for?